 My research area is engineering education.
 I currently study student resistance to active learning, the use of classroom technology to increase student learning and engagement, and faculty adoption of evidence-based teaching practices.
 I also led a project to develop a taxonomy for the field of engineering education research, and I was part of a team that studied ethical decision-making in engineering students.
 I am Founding Director of the Center for Research and Learning in Engineering at Michigan, which supports college-wide initiatives in engineering teaching and learning, and I currently serve as Director for Engineering Education Research in the College of Engineering.
-Learn about the Engineering Education Research initiatives at the University of Michigan, including our new EER graduate program, here.
+Learn about the Engineering Education Research initiatives at the University of Michigan here.

 Prior to joining UM in 2003, I served as Founding Director of the Center for Excellence in Teaching and Learning, Richard L. Terrell Professor of Excellence in Teaching, and Associate Professor of Electrical Engineering at Kettering University.